 7 May 2025

-Enneagram arrows work by describing what happens to each personality type when they experience stress or growth.
+Enneagram arrows work by indicating the behavioral patterns and traits that Enneagram types borrow from other types when they experience stress or growth.

-So, arrows help us understand the nature of behavioral changes we can expect from each personality type based on the circumstances and challenges they face.
+Ultimately, Enneagram arrows help us understand the behavioral changes we can expect from each personality type in response to the circumstances and challenges they face.
+They also reveal opportunities and paths for personal growth for each personality type.

 Despite the common prejudice that each personality type’s developmental goal should be to move only in the growth direction, the natural cycle of development never implies such exclusivity.
 It is normal for each type to experience both arrows and switch between them at their own pace.